Ganapathipurandhar/-CSharpConsoleApplications/README.md

 <img src="assets/images/LINQ1.png" alt="LINQ query image 1">

-<br> Write a LINQ query that calculates the average grade of all the students in each course and returns a list of anonymous objects with the course name and the average grade:
+<br> Calculate the average grade of all students in each course:

 `var courseAvgGrades = courses
                 .Select(c => new